 Apex Rehab: Only Facility in San Diego with Joint Commission Accreditation

 Apex Rehab is located on Camino del Rio in gorgeous San Diego, California.
 Apex recently received accreditation for behavioral health from the Joint Commission, which is “America’s oldest and largest standards-setting and accrediting body in health care,” according to their website .
-This makes Apex Rehab the first and only current rehabilitation facility with accreditation from the Joint Commission.
+This makes Apex Rehab the first and only current drug and alcohol rehab in San Diego with accreditation from the Joint Commission.

 This article will explain why this is so important.

 Behavioral health is a complicated term.
 Preferred nowadays to the term ‘mental health,’ it’s the science of emotion, behavior and mental health all in one.
 According to Psychology Today, “Behavioral health includes not only ways of promoting well-being by preventing or intervening in mental illness such as depression or anxiety, but also has as an aim preventing or intervening in substance abuse or other addictions.”

 In the world of substance addiction recovery, this is a goldmine, because literally about half of American drug addicts and/or alcoholics also suffer from some type of mental disorder.
 It’s become no secret to the healthcare industry that substance abuse and mental disorders are linked.
 So, in a way, a rehabilitation facility that offers behavioral health therapy is offering help for a dual diagnosis.

 This is a critical component for a rehab facility to have during today’s times, when heroin and prescription pills and alcohol are ravaging our nation.
 The current drug epidemic knows no borders, and every state in the US is suffering horribly.
 It would make sense then that the state with the highest population, California, is suffering pretty particularly horribly.